LockDown Browser Instructor Information

 Find versions for both new and classic quizzes by searching in Canvas Commons for "LockDown Browser Student Instructions" and follow these instructions to import content in your course Canvas site.
 Alternately, you can download a Word Doc version of the student instructions and copy-and-paste the text into a Canvas page manually.

-After adding a student instruction page in your Canvas site, review its content to make sure it aligns with your course before publishing it.
+After adding a student instruction page in your Canvas site, review its content to make sure it aligns with your course and include a link to your practice quiz (the location to add your link is underlined) before publishing it.
 After publishing the page, make it easy to find for your students by linking to it in your syllabus, adding the page to top-level course information module, adding the page to modules with exam information, or linking to it in exam-reminder Canvas announcements.

 We've provided PowerPoint slides to introduce students to LockDown Browser (UO login to SharePoint required) and to remind them to install the LockDown browser prior to the exam.
 There is a selection of different slide types - ones for early in a course to introduce students to LockDown Browser, ones to remind students about it prior to an exam, directions for LockDown browser on exam day.
 Pick and choose slides that may help you communicate with students and please edit your copied version as needed to fit your course, teaching style, and exam details.